Glockenspiel in the New City Hall at Marienplatz: All you need to know

 What the figures show

-The carillon in the City Hall tower shows two events from Munich's city history: First, the wedding of Duke Wilhelm V and Renate of Lorraine, celebrated in February 1568.
+The Glockenspiel in the City Hall tower shows two events from Munich's city history: First, the wedding of Duke Wilhelm V and Renate of Lorraine, celebrated in February 1568.
 In honor of the bride and groom, a jousting tournament took place on Marienplatz.
 The Bavarian knight triumphed over his opponent from Lorraine.

 The lower floor shows the Schäffler dance.
 After a severe plague epidemic, the barrel makers are said to have been the first to venture out into the streets again, dancing to amuse the plague-stricken population.